RealDyllon/cz1115/README.md

 # cz1115 Coursework

-This repo contains the coursework for CZ1115 - INTRO TO DATA SCIENCE & ARTIFICIAL INTELLIGENCEC
+This repo contains the coursework for CZ1115 - INTRO TO DATA SCIENCE & ARTIFICIAL INTELLIGENCE